digital-porous-media/dpm_docs/docs/upload_data.md

 **Step 1: Create or Select a Project**

-All data on DRP belongs to a "Project".
+All data on DPM belongs to a "Project".

-1. Log in to the DRP and navigate to the **"My Projects"** interface.
+1. Log in to the DPM and navigate to the **"My Projects"** interface.
 2. Choose one:
     * **Create a New Project:** Click the option to create a new project.
 Provide a descriptive name.
         * *Note on Ownership:* For citation purposes, it's best if the primary data author is the project owner.
 If someone else (e.g., a student or assistant) will be uploading the data, the data owner should ideally create the project and then add the uploader as a collaborator (see Step 2).